Sacroiliac Joint Dysfunction

 A typical treatment course may call for several injections performed every 3 weeks, depending on the patient’s progress.
 The treatments strengthen and renew sinews, ligaments, tendons, nerves and cartilage using the body’s own healing components to stabilize the vertebrae, intervertebral discs, facet joints, SI Joints, pelvis and sacral regions.
 If we find additional areas that are causing pain during the procedures, we will try to fix those too.
 As the spine and joints in the sacrum area grow stronger, your SI Joint pain should dissipate.

-Kinetic Regenerative Therapy is an excellent choice for those who are looking for an alternative treatment that will improve your SI Joint syndrome.
+The Greenberg Method is an excellent choice for those who are looking for an alternative treatment that will improve your SI Joint syndrome.
 Our team treats the whole person, not just your symptoms.
 We work to renew you physically and improve your overall sense of wellness, both emotionally and physically.

 If you or a loved one is looking for a new strategy to treat chronic aches and pains, fill out the form on this page to schedule an appointment or call Dr. Greenberg’s office today at (833) 440-4325.